 - comments you make on their statement and vice versa

 - comments submitted by anyone else

-Where the Inspector is deciding the case, the Case Officer will send the decision to you.
-Where the Inspector is not making the decision, the report will be sent to the officials acting for the National Assembly, and they will let you know the decision.
+Where the inspector is deciding the case, the case officer will send the decision to you.
+Where the inspector is not making the decision, the report will be sent to the officials acting for the Welsh Ministers, and they will let you know the decision.